 Again, the issue is understanding the organization’s compensation strategy.

 Once you have done your homework to understand the market rate for your skills and the general philosophy of the organization you are applying to, you’re ready to answer the question if someone asks you what you want to be paid.

 You can begin to exercise your negotiation strategy by saying: “I know you know the market in this geography better than I do and that you want to pay fairly to retain your employees.
 I also understand that you have your organizational philosophy regarding pay, relative to the market rate.
 So, based on my experience and skills, I am just looking to be paid fairly and appropriately.”

 The key is not to say any specific number but to let them make the first move.
 This is where it pays to understand the negotiation strategy to flinch, reflect, and go silent.

 I happened to coach a young man who recently implemented this strategy.
 A recruiter for a new position contacted him.
 In his current job, he was making $100,000 a year.
 When the recruiter interviewed him, he used the negotiation strategies I outlined above when asked how much he wanted to get paid.
 At first, the recruiter said the new position paid $150,000.
 But then this young man flinched, reflected, and then went silent.

 Within just a few moments of silence, the recruiter bumped up the offer to $175,000.
 At that point, he knew that was a fair offer, so he accepted the job.

 Bringing Home the Bacon

 To ensure you don’t leave any money on the table, start by doing your homework to understand what the market pays for your position and how the company you want to work for typically pays.
-After that, it’s all about turning the negotiation in your favor by flinching, reflecting, and going silent.
+After that, it’s all about using negotiation strategies to turn the tide in your favor by flinching, reflecting, and going silent.

 If you can pull that off, you’re well on your way to earning every dollar you deserve.